CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/doc/component-spec.md

 <details>
 <summary ><b>Functionality</b></summary>
-<p>The core of the system is the Recommendation Engine, which utilizes collaborative and content-based filtering to produce music suggestions.
-It takes into account user preferences, listening habits, and social connections to generate relevant song and artist recommendations.</p>
+<p>The core of the system is the Recommendation Engine, which utilizes collaborative filtering to produce music suggestions.
+It takes into account user preferences and social connections to generate relevant song and artist recommendations.</p>
 </details>
 <table>
   <tr>